top of page

 Directed by Phoebe White

-REVIEW (of an earlier version of the play):
+REVIEW (of an earlier version of Hermione's Dinner):

 "Carla neither wants children herself nor can tolerate the children of others.
 Invited to a dinner party where her old university friends either possess or crave them, her views are unpopular to say the least.
 Ian Dixon Potter is back in Alan Bennett territory with the writing here" "A difficult subject to discuss without losing audience sympathy."